hms-dbmi/pic-sure-all-in-one/docs/cli-contract.md

 ```
 scripts/env-set.sh KEY VALUE              # set/overwrite KEY
 scripts/env-set.sh KEY VALUE --no-force   # keep an existing non-empty value
+scripts/env-set.sh KEY -- VALUE           # `--` ends options; VALUE may begin with `--`
 scripts/env-set.sh KEY --stdin            # read VALUE from stdin
 ```

 `--stdin` exists for secrets: the value never appears in a process argument list.
 Trailing newlines are stripped; embedded newlines are rejected as usual. `--stdin` and a positional VALUE are mutually exclusive (exit 2).

+A literal `--` ends option parsing: every token after it is positional, so a VALUE that begins with `--` (e.g. user-typed wizard input) is written verbatim instead of being rejected as an unknown option.
+Programmatic callers that pass arbitrary user-supplied values should use the `KEY -- VALUE` form.

 - If `.env` does not exist it is **created from `.env.example` first** (frontends never copy or edit `.env` themselves).